MarketingPip/OnThisDay.js-German/README.md

 ## Contributing ![GitHub](https://img.shields.io/github/contributors/MarketingPipeline/OnThisDay.js)

 Want to improve this?
 Create a pull request with detailed changes.
-If approved you will be added to the list of contributors.

 See the list of [contributors](https://github.com/MarketingPipeline/OnThisDay.js/graphs/contributors) who participate in this project.